2008–2009 Kenya drought: Responses assessment

-Contributions from NGO’s were generally considered more effective than those completed by the Kenyan government.
+Contributions from NGOs were generally considered more effective than those completed by the Kenyan government.
 Specifically, the contributions that made most of the difference and therefore top-ranked in the highest average effectiveness ratings, were funded by international donors.

 It was not possible to determine a relationship between the effectiveness of an intervention and the time at which it started.